Daily readings

 14Lay it up therefore into your hearts, not to meditate before how you shall answer:

-15For I will give you a mouth and wisdom, which all your adversaries shall not be able to stand against and gainsay.
+15For I will give you a mouth and wisdom, which all your adversaries shall not be able to resist and gainsay.

 16And you shall be betrayed by your parents and brothers and sisters, and kinsmen and friends; and some of you they will put to death.